tjw84/GitPort/README.md

 # GitPort
-Consolidation of other sets of code for easy visual viewing
+Consolidation of other sets of code for easy visual viewing and comparing between different coding languages
 # Overview

 {Important!
 Do not say in this section that this is college assignment.
 Talk about what you are trying to accomplish as a software engineer to further your learning.}